OneWebPro/jsonValidate.js/README.md

 jsonValidate.js
 ===============

 Its a simple method to validate Jsons from ajax request.
 Full tested.
+For example you can look at test/index.html.

 It recognize json objects, objects with arrays and variables.
 If we expected a array we should create map with array with one value element to map.